Bayezid-Billah/Coursera-test/README.md

 	<title>wow this is complex to learn and hard as well</title>
 </head>
 <body>
 <h1>Hello Coursera! hello there general knobi.
 Danger!
-Danger!
-50 grams </h1>
+Danger!  </h1>
     <a href=https://bayezid-billah.github.io/Coursera-test/site/Index.html>Visit Index </a> <br>
     <a href=https://bayezid-billah.github.io/Coursera-test/Outerindex.html>The Failed Index</a><br>
     <a href=https://bayezid-billah.github.io/Coursera-test/site/anatomy_of_an_html_tag.html>Visit Anatomy</a><br>